-If the global temperature of a photon gas is smaller than $T_{c,\rm e}$ then these photons must be thermalised w.r.t.
-SU(2)$_{\rm CMB}$ with $T_{c,\rm CMB}\sim 10^{-4}\,\mbox{eV}\ll 9.51\,\mbox{keV}\sim T_{c,\rm e}$.
-On the other hand, encountered then, as a nonthermal mode, it cannot be subject to the gauge group SU(2)$_{\rm CMB}$ but rather is described by SU(2) Yang-Mills theories of much larger Yang-Mills scales.
-The process of converting these isolated waves, emitted by the charge-carriers of a closed surface, into a thermal photon gas hence proceeds by chopping their coherent intensity distribution into grainy and short-lived energy-momentum packets by an increasing homogenisation and isotropisation of energy transport as more and more differently directed waves of varying oscillation frequencies superposition away from their emitting surfaces.
-This very process of thermalisation of the photon gas to the temperature of the emitting surface effectively can be understood as a rotation of SU(2) modes of theories with large Yang-Mills scales into those of SU(2)$_{\rm CMB}$.
+If the global temperature of a photon gas is smaller than $T_{c,\rm e}$ then these photons must be thermalised with respect to SU(2)$_{\rm CMB}$ with $T_{c,\rm CMB}\sim 10^{-4}\,\mbox{eV}\ll 7.99\,\mbox{keV}\sim T_{c,\rm e}$.
+On the other hand, a directedly propagating electromagnetic field (a wave) represents a nonthermalised mode and thus cannot be subject to the gauge group SU(2)$_{\rm CMB}$ but rather is described by SU(2) Yang--Mills theories of much larger Yang--Mills scales \citep{2016tqym.book.....H}.
+The process of converting these isolated waves, emitted by the charge-carriers that do not penetrate into the volume bounded by a closed, emitting spatial surface, into a thermal photon gas contained within this volume hence proceeds by chopping their coherent intensity distribution into grainy and short-lived energy-momentum packets by an increasing homogenisation and isotropisation of energy transport as more and more differently directed waves of varying oscillation frequencies superposition away from the emitting surface.
+This very process of thermalisation, producing a photon gas with the temperature of the emitting surface, can effectively be understood as a rotation of SU(2) modes of theories with large Yang--Mills scales into those of SU(2)$_{\rm CMB}$.